w33zl/FSBuild/README.md

 # FSBuild - The build and management tool for Farming Simulator mods

-This command line tool, **`fsbuild`**, assist you in managing your mod project and prepare your mod for submitting it to ModHub (and releases on other platforms).
+The command line tool, **`fsbuild`**, assist you in managing your mod project and prepare your mod for submitting it to ModHub (and releases on other platforms).
+The tool simplifies and speed up some of the less creative and tedious tasks associated with modding for Farming Simulator, e.g. like creating your zip archive, convert images or run TestRunner.
+Think of it like a quality-of-life "swiss army tool" for FS modding.

 ![](images/wzlmodding_fsbuild_main_usage_help.png)

+<iframe frameborder="0" src="https://itch.io/embed/3383340?border_width=2&amp;bg_color=151B23&amp;fg_color=e8e8e8&amp;link_color=ADCC07&amp;border_color=2F353D" width="554" height="169"><a href="https://w33zl.itch.io/fs-build">FS Build by w33zl</a></iframe>

 Commands: [build](#build) | [test](#test) | [release](#release) | [bump](#bump-majorminorpatch) | [translate](#translate)